Top 12 Scenic Drives Near Blue Ridge

 Hwy 19/74, Murphy, Andrews, Nantahala

-Enjoy a pretty drive from Murphy, N.C. to the Nantahala Gorge along Highway 75 north.
+Enjoy a pretty drive from Murphy, N.C. to the Nantahala Gorge along Highway 74 north.
 The Gorge is a 8.5 mile stretch beside the nationally known whitewater Nantahala.
 Developed put-in and take-out spots, picnic tables and viewpoints are along U.S. 19.
 Private outfitters offer guided whitewater rafting canoeing and kayaking.
+From Blue Ridge take Hwy 60 North to Spur 60 to Hwy 74.

 7. Russell-Brasstown Scenic Byway

-Follow SR 75 south from Hiawassee to the junction of SR 180/348 south.
+From Blairsville take Hwy.
+129/19 south to Hwy.
+180 (turn left) then Hwy 348 is just a mile away and is marked as the Richard Russell Scenic Highway.
 From the breathtaking views atop Brasstown Bald to the fertile valleys and numerous waterfalls, scenic wonders fill this region of northeast Georgia.
-For more information, call (770) 297-3000 or see http://www.fs.fed.us/
+For more information, call (770) 297-3000 or see https://www.fhwa.dot.gov/byway...

 9. Southern Highroads Trail